sovervo/jsgamelauncher/README.md

 A compatibly layer for JavaScript games to run WITHOUT a browser or electron using standard web APIs.

-The goal is to run games on cheap ($50) retro devices that will also run in browsers without any changes.
-Anything that runs Knulli and has wifi (so Ambernic XX devices as well as TrimUI Smart Pro) should work but that's just the beginning!
+The goal is to run games on cheap ($50) retro devices (or even not so cheap ones as long as they run Linux . . . for now!) that will also run in browsers without any changes.

+Right now we have support for anything that runs [Knulli](https://knulli.org/) and has wifi (so Ambernic XX devices and TrimUI Smart Pro) as well as [Batocera](https://batocera.org/) (which can just be a old PC, a Raspberry Pi, or a ton of other handheld devices) or [ROCKNIX](https://rocknix.org/) which has a long list of supported devices.

 ### Browser APIs progress